Strandgaard96/JT-VAE-tmcinvdes/README.md

 # JT-VAE for the Dual-Objective Inverse Design of Metal Complexes

-This repo contains the modified [JT-VAE](https://github.com/Bibyutatsu/FastJTNNpy3) code for the publication ["Deep Generative Model for the Dual-Objective Inverse Design of Metal Complexes."](https://doi.org/10.26434/chemrxiv-2024-mzs7b)
+This repo contains the modified [JT-VAE](https://github.com/Bibyutatsu/FastJTNNpy3) code for the publication ["A Deep Generative Model for the Inverse
+Design of Transition Metal Ligands and Complexes"](https://pubs.acs.org/doi/10.1021/jacsau.5c00242)

 ## Requirements